JOURNAL OF GENTRY GENEALOGY

 - Jane " 35 F TN

-Three other Gentrys living not far away, an Elizabeth, another Thomas Gentry and a Matthew Gentry are believed to be part of a different family than Allen and Cheruby's.
+Three other Gentrys living not far away, an Elizabeth, another Thomas Gentry and a Matthew Gentry are believed to be part of a different family than Cheruby's.
 They were all born in South Carolina and had long-standing Georgia roots.
 They are believed to descend from Matthew Gentry Sr., born about 1765 in South Carolina and a son of Allen Cain Gentry.

 Proposed Relationship to Allen Gentry